CDCgov/NEDSS-EpiSync/docs/phinvads-tutorial.md

-## Value Set Concept
+## 4. Value Set Concept

 A Value Set Concept is the code and name for a Code System Concept ***as used in a Value Set*** (e.g. Arm, Leg).

-The only difference between a Value Set Concept and a Code System Concept is that Value Set Concepts are allowed to have a new Preferred Name (aka "Synonym",  or "Display name")
+The only difference in the attributes of a Value Set Concept and a Code System Concept is that Value Set Concepts are allowed to have a new/different Preferred Name (aka "Synonym",  or "Display name")

 One Value Set Concept can be in many Value Sets.
 So, obviously therefore one Code System Concept can be used in many Value Sets.

-Both Value Set Concepts and Code System Concepts have *concept codes* (eg `MSG114`, `INV165`).
-NBS Note: These *concept codes* are useful: they show up as the `QuestionIdentifier` in the NBS Template XML.
-I _think_ they act like a primary key for the concept.
+NBS Note: Both Value Set Concepts and Code System Concepts have *concept codes* (eg `MSG114`, `INV165`).
+These *concept codes* are useful: they show up as the `QuestionIdentifier` in the NBS Template XML.
+In NBS, I _think_ they act like a primary key for the concept.

 Like Code System Concept, Value Set Concepts are not versioned.
 They are immutable.

-## Group
+## 5. Group

 A Group is a collection of like Value Sets categorized by a subject or a theme.
 Example Groups:
 - _Demographics_: contains Value Sets like Country, County, City, etc.